 What we do

-Everdrone offers a software solution that provides autonomous UAVs with critical capabilities for operations beyond visual line of sight (BVLOS).
-To sense and avoid, to land and embark, to navigate with reliability and precision – even in complex environments.
+Everdrone offers a software solution that gives autonomous UAVs critical capabilities for operating beyond visual line of sight (BVLOS).
+To sense and avoid, land and take off, navigate with reliability and precision – even in complex environments.

-In complement to our software, we provide a sensor rig attached to your drone that enables the system to collect the data it needs, to perform with the reliability we guarantee.
-The sensor rig integrates with the flight controller of your drone.
-It is designed with off-the-shelf components and is therefore upgradeable as sensor technology evolves.
+As a complement to our software, we provide a sensor rig for attachment to your drone, which enables the system to collect the data it needs and perform with the reliability we guarantee.
+The sensor rig integrates with your drone’s flight controller.
+It is built using off-the-shelf components and is therefore upgradeable as sensor technology evolves.

-We tailor our software to fit your needs while you integrate the necessary hardware components as best suits your machine and your application, naturally with the support and assistance from our technicians.
+We tailor our software to meet your needs and you integrate the required hardware components as best suits your machine and intended application.
+If needed, our technicians provide support and assistance.

 What it is

 Everdrone’s suite of sophisticated drone software is designed from the ground up specifically for fully autonomous drone operations.
 Using only modern, future-proof technologies, we have developed a system that is prepared to meet the challenges of autonomous drone operations BVLOS – regardless of what the application might be.

 By stitching together depth-data from seven Intel® RealSense™ stereoscopic cameras, Everdrone’s system perceives its surrounding in 3D.
 The onboard hardware processes 5GB of camera data per minute and the entire 360° scene is rebuilt ten times per second, providing the navigation system with reliable and responsive sense and avoid capabilities for all stationary and moving objects.